monikastrah/431-2020/classes/movies/breakout1.md

 Weighted Average Rating (IMDB) | `imdb_stars` | 9.0
 Length of Film (in minutes) | `length` | 202

 IMDB updates regularly, so the results may look a little different now.
 I pulled the `imdb_ratings` and most other data on 2020-09-10.
+I also added an `id` value, which sorts the 66 film titles alphabetically (while ignoring the word "The" in the start of a title.)

 ## Task for today's first breakout session (Class 06)